 What do aphthous ulcers look like?

-- Minor aphthous ulcers, also known as Mikulicz ulcers, are the most common type.
-They usually first appear in childhood or adolescence.
-The ulcers are usually shallow and less than 5 mm in size and heal within 1 to 2 weeks.
+- Minor aphthous ulcers, also known as Mikulicz ulcers, usually first appear in childhood or adolescence.
+The ulcers are usually shallow, less than 5 mm in size and heal within 1 to 2 weeks.

 How are aphthous ulcers diagnosed?